Climate of Vietnam

 Vietnam has a monsoon-influenced climate typical of that of mainland Southeast Asia.
-The diverse topography, long latitude (Vietnam spans over 15° of latitude), and influences from the South China Sea lead to climatic conditions varying significantly between regions of Vietnam.
+The diverse topography, long latitude (Vietnam spans over 15° of latitude), and influences from the South China Sea (locally known as the East Sea) lead to climatic conditions varying significantly between regions of Vietnam.
 The northern region experiences a monsoonal and humid subtropical climate with four distinct seasons (spring, summer, autumn, and winter) with winters typically dry and summers ranging from hot to mild.
 In southern and central areas, the climate is tropical monsoon with only two seasons (rainy and dry).
-In addition, a temperate climate exists in mountainous areas, which are found in Sa Pa and Da Lat, while a more continental climate exists in Lai Châu Province and Sơn La Province.
+In addition, a temperate climate exists in mountainous areas, which are found in Sa Pa and Da Lat, while a more continental climate exists in Lai Châu province and Sơn La province.